kanishka-commits/React.js/Basics.md

 - Commonly used to access DOM elements or keep track of previous values.

 - To store something without re-rendering
+- Use useRef if you only need the value at a specific time (like on form submit).
 **Why?**
 Because sometimes you need to store something that doesn’t need to affect the UI.